 They will need to do much more if the company wants to catch Amazon.
 Analysts are already predicting that Amazon will garner about half of all the growth of online sales this season.
 Half.
 On its own.
 Everyone else will split the rest of the growth.
 Walmart understands this, and the brick-and-mortar company with the deepest pockets is poised to make a big push for as much of that market growth as possible.

 To do that, Walmart will need to leverage its massive customer base and make it more convenient and easier for them to shop online, while not neglecting in-store visits.
+With more and more places like PromoCodeWatch offering online coupons and codes, hopefully, this will boost online sales, but they need to maintain in-store sales.
 That’s a concern Amazon clearly doesn’t need to worry about, but one that other B&M stores will be fighting this year as well.

 In that race, at least, Walmart has a bit of an edge over its direct competition, an edge it needs to extend while it has its sights set on Amazon.